Price cuts cause Tesla 1Q income, profit margins to fall

 Analysts had been watching for whether the price cuts would affect Tesla's income and profit margins for the quarter amid rising interest rates and pesky inflation.
 The average new vehicle loan in the U.S. is now at 7%, according to Edmunds.

-Shares of Tesla, which fell 2% during the trading day Wednesday, dropped another 4% in extended trading after the earnings were released.
+Shares of Tesla, which fell 2% during the trading day Wednesday, dropped 6% more in extended trading after the earnings were released.